 That Time I Gambled My Soul in a Gacha Game and Got Sent to Another World – The Christmas Special Sequel

-This is a direct sequel to Random #004: Gacha My Soul For An SSR Waifu.
-It is essential to read Random #004: Gacha My Soul For An SSR Waifu in order to understand the characters, events, and concepts featured in Random #004-2: It’s a VoRE Christmas.
+This is a direct sequel to TSF Series #004-1: Gacha My Soul For An SSR Waifu.
+It is recommended to read TSF Series #004-1: Gacha My Soul For An SSR Waifu in order to understand the characters, events, and concepts featured in TSF Series #004-2: It’s a VoRE Christmas.

-Winter had already swept over the kingdom of Radiata, casting its once lush fields of greenery in sheets of white as plants shed their leaves and animals nestled away for the ensuing cold.
+Winter had already swept over the kingdom of Radiata, casting its once lush fields of greenery in sheets of white, while animals nestled away for the ensuing cold.
 In some lands, this was a time of worry and concern, but for a land as rich with mana as Radiata, that was not the case.
 From the young to the old, the poor to the wealthy, all were basking in joy, as FrostFes was almost among them.
 A time of merriment, feasting, and celebration aplenty.
 Where gifts were exchanged and families band together under a single roof.

 This was true within nearly every home in this expansive land, but nowhere was it more pronounced than at Radiata Castle.
 A melting pot of individuals from across all lands, unified by bonds forged in battle, and dedicated to defending the world from myriad threats.
 Kuroni, Shadlings, the Tribe of Khalooner, and many more.
 But all had fallen weak and silent as of late, allowing these brave Venturers to sit back, relax, and rejoice in the festivities.